adrianbill/Cloudflare_DDNS_scripts/README.md

 # Cloudflare_DDNS_scripts
-Collection of scripts for a simple ddns via bash
+Collection of scripts for a simple DDNS via bash and cron

+## Usage
+To be added.